Poinçon µ Paris

 In prehistoric times, a poinçon (puncheon) was a pointed tool used to leave marks.
 Then, the emblematic ticket punch was used on public transportation up until the 1960s! (cf. Serge Gainsbourg’s song “Le Poinçonneur des Lilas”!)

-The old station has been renovated and transformed into 400 square meters of public, cultural space, reopening its doors to the public in September 2017, under this melodious name.
+The old station has been renovated and transformed into 400 square meters of public, cultural space, reopening its doors to the public from the end of autumn 2017, under this melodious name.

 Salle des Pas Perdus